 My only suggestion is that you tape it down extremely well with medical tape, or something similar to try and keep it down.

-In the UK, AU, CA and Ireland, you can wear the sensor for up to 14 days.
-The Freestyle Libre in USA it’s only been approved for 10 days.
+In the UK, USA, AU, CA and Ireland, you can wear the sensor for up to 14 days.

 Typically, the Freestyle Libre Sensor will last the full 14 days if you are careful.
 This does, however, depend on your lifestyle.
 If for example, you are a surfer, or constantly in water, then it’s unlikely it will last the full two weeks, due to the force of water, and the fact it can handle up to 30 mins (which is meant to signify a shower or bath)

 The Freestyle Libre Sensor can also rip off on doors, walls, and stupid things.
 So to help make it stay in place, you should use some form of medical tape to hold it in place.
-I personally use tegaderm, as it protects it and keeps it clean, but there are more funky, awesome and colourful tapes you can get to protect your libre at stores such as: who sells a variety of tapes for the Freestyle Libre.
+I've been using patches by both NotJustAPatch & Stick2Hope who sells a variety of tapes for the Freestyle Libre.
+The former is a little more "out there" and Stick2Hope offer over 1,400 designs, so you can find something more personal.

 Comment below if you have used these services, or know of any other great stores ( I know there are others around!)